SAFEHR-data/omopcat/inst/app/www/help_tab.md

 1. On the left **Select bundle** to select a group of related concepts to appear in the **Select concepts** box.
 1. In the **Select concepts** box delete and re-add concepts to set which appear in the **Concepts overview** table.
 1. Set a **Date range** to calculate record and patient counts in the **Concepts overview** table.
 1. Select row(s) in the **Concepts overview** table.
 Attributes of the top selected concept will be plotted below.
-Selected rows will appear in the Export tab.

 ##### Bundles tab